lentschi/ngx-ellipsis/README.md

 <div style="width: 100px; height: 100px;" ellipsis [ellipsis-content]="yourDynamicContent"></div>
 ```

+As you can see, you need to defined the dimensions of you're element yourself. (ngx-ellipsis doesn't automatically add any element styles.)
+But of course you don't need to use fixed widths/heights.
+E.g. flex layout shold work just fine.

 ### Extra options

 You may add the following attributes to change the directive's behavior: